chrplr/openlexicon/README.md

 3. [apps](https://github.com/chrplr/openlexicon/tree/master/apps/) to create dynamic graphical interfaces to the lexical databases, e.g. <http://www.lexique.org/shiny/openlexicon>.
 4. [documents](https://github.com/chrplr/openlexicon/tree/master/documents/) of interest related to the processing of lexical resources.

-The Openlexicon project is hosted at <http://github.com/chrplr/openlexicon>.
+Source code is available at <http://github.com/chrplr/openlexicon>.

 ## Downloading a database to work locally (on your computer)